sksunkai0505/KaiSun0505.github.io/publications.md

 [4] **Sun, K.**, Sun, M., Dannenhoffer, J., Rosinia, F., Roy, A. Solving Resource Constrained Scheduling Problems Using the Concept of Maximum Weighted Independent Set.\
-Target *INFORMS Journal on Computing*.
+Target: *INFORMS Journal on Computing*.

 [5] **Sun, K.**, Dannenhoffer, J., An Algorithm Framework for the Exact Solution and Improved Approximations of the Maximum Weighted Independent Set Problem.\